Fibered Universal Algebra for First-Order Logics: Introduction

 \section{Introduction}

-There is a vast and ever-growing expanse of nonclassical logics and with it, a need to develop a unified theoretical framework to classify, prove metalogical results, and develop semantics for \textit{classes} of logics.
-For propositional logics, the field of abstract algebraic logic (AAL) provides a unified theoretical framework rooted in universal algebra.
+There is a vast and ever-growing expanse of nonclassical logics and with it, a need to develop a general framework to classify, prove metalogical results, and develop semantics for \textit{classes} of logics.
+For propositional logics, the field of abstract algebraic logic (AAL) provides such a framework rooted in universal algebra.
 However, for first-order logics, there is not a clear consensus on what the unifying algebraic perspective should be \cite[p.\ 104]{Font2016}.
 Two main challenges mentioned in the literature are (1) a lack of \textit{general} algebraic approaches to providing semantics for first-order logics and (2) a lack of a notion of formula substitution which preserves logical consequence \cite[p.\ 106]{Font2016}.

-To address (1), we use Lawvere's theory of hyperdoctrines \cite{Lawvere1969} to develop a general approach to providing ``algebraic'' semantics for nonclassical first-order logics.
-The key insight to this approach is to consider terms and formulas \textit{in context}, that is, with a list of variable/sort pairs that at least include those occurring in the formula.
-The use of contexts is ubiquitous in classical first-order model theory where it allows one to unambiguously interpret terms as term functions and formulas as definable sets.
+To address (1), we use Lawvere's theory of hyperdoctrines \cite{Lawvere1969} to provide ``algebraic'' semantics for nonclassical first-order logics.
+A hyperdoctrine consists of a ``base'' category $ \m{C} $ with finite products whose objects are called types, and a contravariant functor $ P \colon \m{C} \to \Cat $ which associates a category of ``attributes'' to each type.
+A key insight of the hyperdoctrine approach to modeling first-order logics is to consider terms and formulas \textit{in context}, that is, with a list of variable/sort pairs that at least include those occurring in the expression.
+Then in the hyperdoctrine representation of first-order syntax, contexts are types, (lists of) terms are morphisms between types, the attributes associated to a context are the formulas in that context and derivations of one formula from another in the same context are morphisms in their category of attributes.
+We note the use of contexts is ubiquitous in classical first-order model theory where it allows one to unambiguously interpret terms as term functions and formulas as definable sets.
 However, it is scarcely formally presented there, which is unfortunate because contexts allow one to give an elegant point-free/valuation-free definition of satisfaction.\footnote{Lawvere's point-free semantics also resolves a philosophical issue with assigning objects to variables discussed in \cite[p.\ 10]{Walsh2018}.}